HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Noteworthy takeaways from our analysis of the rules by bot name include:

-- The `noarchive` rule was applied overwhelmingly to Bingbot at 36%.
+- The `noarchive` rule was applied overwhelmingly to `Bingbot` at 36%.
 This is likely due to the tag’s ability to [keep content out of Bing chat answers](https://blogs.bing.com/webmaster/september-2023/Announcing-new-options-for-webmasters-to-control-usage-of-their-content-in-Bing-Chat).
 - `​max-snippet`, `max-video-preview`, and `max-image-preview` rules are widely implemented for all robots at the rate of 40%, 40%, and 69%, respectively.
-- Googlebot-News was the most named for `index` (63%) and `nosnippet` (12%)
+- `Googlebot-News` was the most named for `index` (63%) and `nosnippet` (12%)
-- MSNBot was the least likely to be given a `noindex` directive (1%).
-In comparison, the most likely was Googlebot-News at 21%.
+- `MSNBot` was the least likely to be given a `noindex` directive (1%).
+In comparison, the most likely was `Googlebot-News` at 21%.
 - 0.01% of sites provided a `noindex` rule, using the invalid crawler name: Google.
-Google has two valid crawler names for recognized robots `meta` tags: Googlebot and Googlebot-News.
+Google has two valid crawler names for recognized robots `meta` tags: `Googlebot` and `Googlebot-News`.

 ### `IndexIfEmbedded` tag
 In January 2022, Google introduced a [new robots tag](https://developers.google.com/search/blog/2022/01/robots-meta-tag-indexifembedded), `indexifembedded`.
 The tag is placed in the HTTP header and offers indexing control for resources used to build a page.
 A common use case for this tag is for controlling indexation when content is in an iframe on a page, even when a `noindex` tag has been applied.